Ancient History Playlist

 Chapter 3: Indus Valley Civilization

-The Indus Valley Civilization (IVC), also called the Harappan Civilization, was one of the world’s earliest urban civilizations (c.
+The Indus Valley Civilization (IVC) , also called the Harappan Civilization , was one of the world’s earliest urban civilizations (c.
 2500–1750 BCE).
-It flourished in the northwestern regions of the Indian subcontinent, known for advanced city planning, trade, and craft specialization.
+It is categorized as a Proto-Historic and Bronze Age culture, flourishing in the northwestern regions of the Indian subcontinent, known for its advanced city planning, trade, and craft specialization.

-The Indus Valley Civilization (IVC), also called the Harappan Civilization, was one of the world’s earliest urban civilizations (c.
+The Indus Valley Civilization (IVC) , also called the Harappan Civilization , was one of the world’s earliest urban civilizations (c.
 2500–1750 BCE).
-It flourished in the northwestern regions of the Indian subcontinent, known for advanced city planning, trade, and craft specialization.
+It is categorized as a Proto-Historic and Bronze Age culture, flourishing in the northwestern regions of the Indian subcontinent, known for its advanced city planning, trade, and craft specialization.

 Phases of Indus Valley Civilization